dasschulz/pms/docs/pdf-creation.md

 4. Turn response into pdf
 5. finish progress bar
 6. Enable download and turn 'Komplettes Dossier erstellen' button background green, switch text to 'Dossier erstellt' and enable download by clicking button.
-7. Update Airtable 'MdBase' base 'Feinddossier' table; enter User-ID in 'User-ID', save the pdf to 'Attachments', the name of currently displayed politician should be saved to 'Gegner', and creation time should be saved to 'Date'.
+7. Update Supabase 'feinddossier' table; enter User-ID in 'user_id', save the pdf to 'attachments', the name of currently displayed politician should be saved to 'gegner', and creation time should be saved to 'created_at'.

 # PDF Creation Feature - Komplettes Dossier erstellen